horodnicm7/products-microservice/Readme.md

 ```
 ### 2. Through docker
 ```
-# change directory to root project
+# change directory to root project.
+This will also build the docker images
 docker-compose up
 ```